There are so many buzzwords in marketing today. Think of them all: account-based marketing, social selling, influencer marketing, and more!

 For years, brands have been trying to figure out how to get the word out about their companies.
 Ads?
 Paid reviews?
 Content marketing?
 All of those can be important tactics, but one reigns supreme among everything else: employee advocacy.
 The practice of having employees advocate on behalf of their organization.
 Employee advocacy via social media is becoming a go-to tactic for brand building and generating awareness.

 10. TOFU/BOFU Marketing

-Standing for Top Of Funnel/Bottom Of funnel Marketing, this buzzword refers to the tactics marketers use to appeal to people at different phases of the buyer’s journey.
+Standing for Top Of Funnel/Bottom Of funnel Marketing, this marketing buzzword refers to the tactics marketers use to appeal to people at different phases of the buyer’s journey.
 When used correctly, these marketing approaches can provide a more personalized approach that is great for snagging customers and guiding them through their buyers’ journey.